 This part of the process involves a high-pressure rinsing and the application of fluoride using a special gel in an application tray.
 Fluoride helps strengthen enamel and preserve your teeth against the ravages of plaque.

-If you have any further questions about what goes into your tooth cleaning process, then give Dr. Sam S Sadati at The Sadati Center For Aesthetic Dentistry in Wellington, FL.
+If you have any further questions about what goes into your tooth cleaning process, then contact Dr. Sam S Sadati at The Sadati Center For Aesthetic Dentistry in Wellington, FL.
 This clinic has been providing exceptional dental care for their patients and has restored and protected their smiles for years.